 Does Didomi use IDFA?

 Didomi does not use IDFA and does not need ATT in order to work.
 Didomi uses its own random user ID that is specific to every app that the SDK is embedded.
 This ID is not used for any user tracking and is only used for the purpose of consent management.

 1 - Ask permission via ATT and then collect consent from the CMP if and only if the user has given permission via ATT.

 2 - Collect consent from the CMP, and then ask for permission via ATT.

 Unfortunately, both options require two levels of choice for consenting users (CMP and ATT).
 This is not necessarily an optimal user experience, but it does allow the user to have full knowledge and granularity of choice over the use of their personal data.
 This was Apple’s goal, and is a cause in which Didomi believes strongly.

 If the user selects “I accept” on the CMP, you will still be able to manage their consent, track consent, and ensure IAB compliance.
 Didomi will give you the assurance that you are collecting as much data as legally possible, and monetizing it in a compliant manner.

 The advent of iOS 14 and the ATT framework will send shockwaves throughout the industry, and it’s important to prepare for a certain amount of change.
 However, in this constantly evolving ecosystem, it seems like this is not the last time the AdTech industry will have to adapt.

-Didomi is here to make sure you are compliant with GDPR, CPRA and other data regulation.
-However, we are also here to make sure you boost your consent rate as much as possible, and make the most out of the data you are able to collect.
+Didomi is here to make sure you are compliant with GDPR, CPRA, and other data regulations.
+However, we are also here to make sure you boost your consent rate as much as possible and make the most out of the data you are able to collect.
 Our guarantee is compliance, but our mission is performance.